 In Teesside Cluster, IDRIC are funding the development of tools for modelling integrated energy systems, evaluating the performance of low carbon infrastructure, and assessing the impact of investment decisions.
 Given the cluster’s ideal access to the Southern North Sea, we are also funding projects to accelerate geological CO2 and hydrogen storage solutions.

-This is just a snapshot of the projects we’re funding to support the region; our full portfolio is below:
+This is just a snapshot of the projects we’re funding to support the region; our full portfolio of projects with Teesside is below:

 An integrated energy system planning tool for net-zero industrial cluster, Teesside University, Durham University

 Assessing the wave of green technologies requires modelling and simulation of energy system configurations and capabilities to optimise and control novel system/process topologies and their holistic impact on the energy network infrastructure and carbon emissions.